cubiclesoft/php-flexforms-modules/README.md

 * html (textarea + HTML editor) - A boolean indicating whether or not to turn the textarea into a HTML editor.
 * html_options (textarea + HTML editor) - An array of options to pass to [TinyMCE](https://www.tinymce.com/docs/configure/integration-and-setup/).
 * html_callbacks (textarea + HTML editor) - An array of Javascript callbacks to pass to [TinyMCE](https://www.tinymce.com/docs/configure/integration-and-setup/).
+* previewurl (Preview URL) - A boolean that specifies whether or not to use preview URL.
+* previewurl_options (Preview URL) - An array of options to pass to [PreviewURL](https://github.com/cubiclesoft/php-flexforms-modules/tree/master/preview-url/jquery.previewurl.js).
+* previewurl_callbacks (Preview URL) - An array of Javascript callbacks to pass to [PreviewURL](https://github.com/cubiclesoft/php-flexforms-modules/tree/master/preview-url/jquery.previewurl.js).
 * passwordmanager (password + Stop Password Manager) - A boolean indicating whether or not to allow web browser password managers to work.
 * sitekey (recaptcha) - A string containing a [site key](https://www.google.com/recaptcha/admin).
 * size (recaptcha) - A string containing a valid size (depends on the version and sitekey but "invisible" for Invisible reCAPTCHA and "normal" or "compact" for reCAPTCHA v2).